luisdavidgarcia/WebFortress/README.md

 The provided setup script will guide you through installing Rust, Cargo, and Docker if they are not already installed on your system.

 ### Setup

+NOTE: You must be using a Linux environment to make full use of the container, otherwise the program will fail, as it was not developed for any other operating system yet.

 To set up your local development environment, follow these steps: